danladishitu/PythonSpecialistAssessment/README.md

 # Python Specialist Assessment

-## This is a program that collects user inputs, converts the current time to UTC, and outputs the critical value that drives a business decision.
+## This is a program that collects user inputs, converts the current time to UTC, and returns the critical value that drives a business decision.
 This was accomplished using the python package called dash

 Packages required for installation: